Alex-42-AI/Graphs-and-Trees/README.md

 ## In progress

-- Multigraphs (where multiple links can exist from one node to another).
+- Multi-graphs (where multiple links can exist from one node to another).

 ## Not supported